linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 Exhibit 10 shows the distribution of economic profit for companies in the Russell 3000.<sup>39</sup> Here we broke the universe into deciles for each year from 2017 to 2021.
 We calculated the sum of economic profit for all of the companies in each decile and adjusted the totals for inflation.
 We then took the average of those sums over the five years.

 The tails are heavy as they are with the distribution of ROICs.
-The top decile of companies created  $675 billion of economic profit, the bottom decile destroyed$ 220 billion of value, and the middle 80 percent contributed only $70 billion of economic profit.
-Apple, Microsoft, and Alphabet combined produced $120 billion of economic profit, or about one-fifth of the total amount, during this period.
+The top decile of companies created  \$675 billion of economic profit, the bottom decile destroyed\$ 220 billion of value, and the middle 80 percent contributed only \$70 billion of economic profit.
+Apple, Microsoft, and Alphabet combined produced \$120 billion of economic profit, or about one-fifth of the total amount, during this period.

 Exhibit 10: Distribution of Economic Profit for the Russell 3000, 2017-2021
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/9d516627-9c12-4ef1-a18f-5737ef8dc1cb/2df12ee642da50accfab8285472f5957c4fed6963c812b05ea58c13ebfbbdace.jpg)